Lisbon, Illinois

 Lisbon is a village in Kendall County, Illinois, United States.
 The population was 271 at the 2020 census.

 The community was established in 1836 with a log tavern and a highway connecting Joliet to Chicago Road.
 This led to the addition of a post office, an enterprise, and a schoolhouse.
 The town became part of Kendall County in 1841.

-John Moore is credited with naming Lisbon Township, a name with Portuguese origins.
+John Moore is credited with naming Lisbon Township after Lisbon, Portugal.

 According to Joseph R. Adams in the May 28, 1896, edition of the Kendall County News, "Though ten miles from a railroad, the villagers appear not wanting.
 They appear to be living better and happier than those differently situated."

 Lisbon is now home to Lisbon Consolidated School, the John Moore Park, West Lisbon Church, and Lisbon Bethlehem Lutheran Church.

 Geography

 Lisbon is located in southern Kendall County at (41.480600, -88.482740).
 It is 12 mi south of Yorkville, the county seat, and 22 mi west of Joliet.
 U.S. Route 52 passes through the north side of the village, leading east to Joliet and west 32 mi to Troy Grove.

 According to the 2021 census gazetteer files, Lisbon has a total area of 2.12 sqmi, all land.